Selective Randomization Inference for Adaptive Experiments: Selective Randomization Inference

-\end{proof} Applying a similar reasoning, we can estimate the homogeneous effect as the $\tau$-value that achieves a selective randomization p-value of $1/2$, i.e.\ $\hat{\tau} = \tau$ such that $P_\text{sel}(\tau) = 1/2$.
-Since it may be impossible to find a value of $\tau$ that fulfills this condition exactly, the Hodges-Lehmann (HL) estimator \parencite{jr_estimates_1963, rosenbaum_hodges-lehmann_1993} is defined as follows
+Applying a similar reasoning, we can estimate the homogeneous effect as the $\tau$-value that achieves a selective randomization p-value of $1/2$, i.e.\ $\hat{\tau} = \tau$ such that $P_\text{sel}(\tau) = 1/2$.
+More specifically, since it may be impossible to find a value of $\tau$ that fulfills this condition exactly, the Hodges-Lehmann (HL) estimator is defined as